11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 What Is the McKinsey Personal Experience Interview

-The McKinsey PEI is a behavioral interview question.
-You may have already read our article on Behavioral Interviews.
-As a reminder, here’s the definition of a behavioral interview:
+The McKinsey PEI is a behavioral Interview.
+Here’s the definition of a behavioral interview:

 Behavioral interview definition